irtazahashmi/pytspl/doc/tutorials/reading_custom_datasets.rst

 In this tutorial, we provide examples to read data and build a simplicial complex using different formats of data.

-CSV and TNTP format
+CSV and TNTP Format
 -------------------

-Here, we load CSV file containing edges of a graph, process the data to identify source and target nodes, extract a specific feature (distance), and convert this data into a simplicial complex.
+Here, we load a CSV file containing edges of a graph, process the data to identify source and target nodes, extract a specific feature (distance), and convert this data into a simplicial complex.
 The summary provides a quick overview of the structure and properties of the generated simplicial complex, including the number of nodes, edges, and higher-dimensional simplices.

 >>> from pytspl import read_csv
 >>>